box-key/pydata-kubernetes-mlflow/README.md

 ## Prerequisites

-I recommend you to install the followings to run this repo
+I recommend you to install the followings before you run this repo

 * `make` (Linux tool)
 * `curl` (Linux tool)